ernieWithOutBert/Rp2040-DebuggerSetup/README.md

 ### Compile and install openOCD

 You might also want to use a homebrew openOCD, because some clone RP2040 devices might not be supported out of the box.
-More to that in the [clone device section](### Clone devices)
+More to that in the "Clone device" section.

 ```shell
 usr@system~/pico/ $ git clone https://github.com/raspberrypi/openocd.git